Convergence to Radial Symmetry in Iterative Convolution-Thresholding Dynamics: Introduction

 \subsection{Definition}

-In this work, we study the following family of iterative processes on functions in $\R^d$.
 Let $\psi_t:\R^d \rightarrow [0,1]$ be an $L_1$-integrable function representing a scalar measure of activity at a point $x$ at time $t$.
 The evolution of $\psi_t(x)$ is based on the activity of its neighborhood, with nearer points exerting more influence.
-Formally, the update $\psi_{t+1}$ is defined by \textit{convolving} $\psi_t$ with a kernel $g$, followed by \textit{composing} with a monotone function $\gamma_t$ (Algorithm \ref{alg:cts-general}).
+Formally, the update $\psi_{t+1}$ is defined by \textit{convolving} $\psi_t$ with a kernel $g$, followed by \textit{composing} with a monotone function $\gamma_t$ (Definition~\ref{alg:cts-general}). \begin{definition}[Generalized Iterative Convolution-Thresholding Process] \leavevmode\\ Let $\psi_0 \in L^1(\mathbb{R}^d)$ with values in $[0,1]$.
+We define the interaction field